matt77hias/IncisorSegmentation/README.md

 Contrast stretching aims to improve the contrast of an image by stretching the range of intensity values *[c, d]* (linearly) over a target range of intensity values *[a, b]=[0, 255]*.
 Outliers in the original range can have a negative impact on *[c, d]* resulting in a not representative scale.
 Therefore, we set *[c, d]* to the 5th and 95th percentile of the histogram, respectively.
 [Fisher00]

 Some of the pre-processing techniques are illustrated below.
-In the remainder, we always use the 14 training samples after cropping, denoising and (linear) contrast stretching because these images give better results and convergence behavior.
+In the remainder, we always use the 14 training samples after cropping, denoising and (linear) contrast stretching because these images give better results and convergence behaviour.
 We have not investigated this further.

 <p align="center">
 <img src="data/Visualizations/Preproccess/O01.png" width="107">